 Warning – Not All Index Funds and ETFs Are Low Cost

-by ABC
+by ABC editor

-index funds and efts are not all low costOne of the big sales points for index funds and etfs (exchange traded funds) is that they have low expense ratios (ie they cost less) compared to actively managed funds and therefore will perform better (at least that’s the theory).
-This is a very important concepts for passive investing but it’s important to understand that not all index funds and etfs are cut from the same cloth when it comes to fees.
+index funds and efts are not all low costOne of the big sales points for index funds and etfs (exchange traded funds) is that they have low expense ratios (ie they cost less) compared to actively managed funds and therefore will perform better (at least that’s the theory).� This is a very important concept for passive or index investing but it’s important to understand that not all index funds and etfs are cut from the same cloth when it comes to fees.

-Some index funds and etfs have high costs
+Some index funds and ETFs have high costs

-In theory, index funds and etfs should have lower costs than actively managed funds because you don’t have to pay for any high price help to pick the stocks – just select an index to base the investment on and then a monkey can run the fund.
-In reality however, the owners of an index fund can charge whatever they want.
-If one of your investment goals is to keep your costs low then make sure you check the expense ratio of every investment you are considering.
+In theory, index funds and ETFs should have lower costs than actively managed funds because you don’t have to pay for any high price help to pick the stocks – just select an index to base the investment on and then a monkey can run the fund.� In reality however, the owners of an index fund can charge whatever they want.� If one of your investment goals is to keep your costs low then make sure you check the expense ratio of every investment you are considering.

 Vanguard has very low expense ratios for their products – however they also have minimum investment amounts which make it hard for a small investor to buy them.